 United States (5,097 responding vet techs)

 - 25th percentile: $12/hr.

 - 50th percentile (median): $14.16/hr.

 - 75th percentile: $16/hr.

 - 90th percentile: $18/hr.

-Interestingly, the 320 vet techs in Delaware had salaries which were lower than national averages.
-It’s important to note that Delaware’s cost of living is also lower than some states.
-By illustration, the Missouri Economic Research and Information Center (MERIC 2016) found that DE was ranked thirty-third nationwide in affordability, boasting particular savings in housing and transportation relative to the rest of the country.
+Interestingly, the 410 vet techs in Delaware had salaries which were relatively comparable to national averages.
+It’s important to note that Delaware’s cost of living is about average in relation to the other states.
+By illustration, the Missouri Economic Research and Information Center (MERIC 2018) found that DE was ranked thirty-fifth nationwide in affordability, about average in most areas except groceries.
 Please keep this fact in mind while evaluating the salary prospects in the state.

 In hourly terms, these equated to: